Gavanaugh History, Family Crest & Coats of Arms

 Gavanaugh Spelling Variations

-spelling variations for surnames common to the Irish landscape.
+The Middle Ages saw a great number of spelling variations for surnames common to the Irish landscape.
 One reason for these variations is the fact that surnames were not rigidly fixed by this period.
 The following variations for the name Gavanaugh were encountered in the archives: Cavanagh, Kavanagh, Kavanah, Cavanaugh, Keevan, Cavanaw, Kavanaw, Cavenaugh, Cavanough, Cavaneagh, Cavana, Cavena, Cavinaugh, Kavina, Kavena, Kavanaugh, Cavanach, Kavanach, Cabenagh, O'Cavanagh, O'Kavanagh, Keaveney, Geaveney, M'Cavanna and many more.

 Early Notables of the Gavanaugh family (pre 1700)

-Migration of the Gavanaugh family to the New World and Oceana
+Migration of the Gavanaugh family

 Death and immigration greatly reduced Ireland's population in the 19th century.
 For the native Irish people poverty, hunger, and racial prejudice was common.
 Therefore, thousands left their homeland to seek opportunity in North America.
 Those who survived the journey and the quarantine camps to which they arrived, were instrumental towards building the strong developing nations of the United States and the future Canada.
 By far, the largest influx of Irish settlers occurred with Great Potato Famine during the late 1840s.
 These were employed as construction or factory workers.
 An examination of passenger and immigration lists has shown early immigrants bearing the name Gavanaugh: Charles, Dudley, James, John, Joseph, Michael, Nicholas, Peter, Robert, Thomas and William Cavanagh, who all arrived in Philadelphia, Pennsylvania between 1813 and 1880.